 How do popcorn and chips compare in terms of whole grains?

 They don’t compare.
 Popcorn is a whole grain, so every serving goes towards that daily whole grains goal.
-Chips are not a whole grain, so a serving wouldn’t count toward that goal.
+Chips are not whole grain, so a serving wouldn’t count toward that goal.

 Popcorn also contains a significant amount of antioxidants called polyphenols.
 Chips do not contain any antioxidants or other beneficial nutrients.